tgrants/grade-check/README.md

 ## License

-This repository is licensed under the MIT License.
-For more details, see the [`LICENSE`](LICENSE) file.
+This project is licensed under the terms of the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+See the [LICENSE](LICENSE) file for more information.